 The ideal engagement length, in terms of planning, is 12 to 14 months, according to Brand.
 With a year or more to plan, brides will usually be able to book their venue of choice.
 That’s not to say you can’t get your dream venue with less time; it just gets trickier, of course, as popular venues book up quickly.

-Brand shared her expert insights to help create this 12-month wedding-planning checklist to help brides plan a stress-free path to “I do!”
+Brand shared her expert insights to help create this 12-month wedding-planning checklist and timeline to help brides plan a stress-free path to “I do!”

 Your 12-Month Wedding-Planning Checklist